Tesla (TSLA) Bull, Base, & Bear Price Prediction and Forecast

 Cybertruck: The Cybertruck stole the show during Tesla’s robotaxi event.
 While it would be a sci-fi dream for many to have a fairly reasonably priced robotaxi producing passive income for its owners, I do think Musk’s vision of the robotaxi future could be a reality within Trump’s term.
 Of course, a more realistic timeframe would put such a future more than 10 years out.

-However, if Tesla can floor it on FSD (full self-driving) efforts, perhaps such a future could be closer to the present.
-There’s a great deal of uncertainty here, given the technical and regulatory unknowns.
+However, if Tesla can floor it on full self-driving (FSD) efforts, perhaps such a future could be closer to the present.
+There’s a great deal of uncertainty with FSD, given the technical and regulatory unknowns.
 Either way, I view Musk’s friendship with Trump as a boon for a Cybertruck rollout under his administration.

 If Cybertruck expands its presence and becomes a hit within years rather than decades, TSLA stock could prove a bargain, given all that there is to gain.
 The big question, though, is how Cybercab will hold its own as Waymo pushes ahead with its impressive offering.
 Given robotaxis, like generative AI, are unlikely to be a “winner takes all” market, I think there’s no reason why both robotaxi offerings can’t win big from prime-time adoption of self-driving.